thomasjanssenR8/bingo/README.md

 The program generates random numbers between 1 and 75 (without replacement) and displays them on a canvas.
 Previously taken numbers are shown in small circles on the canvas.

+Also, the current number is spoken out loud, either by a Google Translate Voice in a language of your choice, either by a Dutch voice which you can use offline (set the 'offline_voice' parameter to True or False in [bingo.py](bingo.py)).

 Written by Thomas Janssen, December 2019.

 ## Installation